nanoservicesforge/docs/docs-app/docs/docs/building/core.md

 # Defining the Core

-The `core` is the heart of the nanoservice.
-This contains the business logic and the main functionality of the nanoservice.
-In our example, we will be creating a simple calculator that can do basic arithmetic operations.
+The `core` is the heart of a nanoservice and contains the main functionality (business logic) of the nanoservice.
+In our example, we will are creating a calculator that can perform basic arithmetic operations.
 If we examine the `core` folder, we will see the following structure:

 ```plaintext
 core